weiliangliu0/weiliangliu0.github.io/_pages/about.md

 <h2>Research Interests</h2>
 <ul>
-<li>I take a problem-driven approach to solve optimal design and control problems in modern service systems that involve emerging technologies and novel operational models, such as drone delivery, community responder crowdsourcing, and on-demand workforce.</li>
+<li>I take a problem-driven approach to address optimal design and control challenges in modern service systems that involve emerging technologies and novel operational models, such as drone delivery, community responder crowdsourcing, and on-demand workforce.</li>
 <li>I am interested in developing theory at the intersection of stochastic control and data-driven decision making, with the goal of providing provably good decisions under imperfect information.</li>
 </ul>
 <p>